Arzik1987/REDS_experiments/README.md

 ### Folder Structure

 This folder contains the supplementary code for the paper "REDS: Rule Extraction for Discovering Scenarios".
 Namely,
-1. package "primre_0.11.tar.gz" containing implementation of our method and competing ones, as well as the functions for testing;
+1. package "primre_0.11.tar.gz" containing the implementation of our method and competing ones, as well as the functions for testing;
 2. folder "Experiments" containing the code and data (dsgc) for reproducing all experiments featured in the paper, except those with mean squared error (MSE);
 3. folder "Experiments_bv" containing the code to reproduce experiments with MSE.